SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders With Losses On Their Investment In Expensify, Inc. Of Class Action Lawsuit And Upcoming Dea...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Dec.
-22, 2023 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against Expensify, Inc. (“Expensify” or the“Company”) (NASDAQ: EXFY) and certain officers.
-The class action, filed in the United States District Court for the District of Oregon, and docketed under 23-cv-01784, is on behalf of a class consisting of all persons and entities other than Defendants that purchased or otherwise acquired Expensify common stock pursuant and/or traceable to the Offering Documents (defined below) issued in connection with the Company's initial public offering conducted on or about November 11, 2021 (the“IPO” or“Offering”).
-Plaintiff pursues claims against the Defendants under the Securities Act of 1933 (the“Securities Act”).
+(MENAFN- PR Newswire) NEW YORK, Dec.
+28, 2023 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against Expensify, Inc. ("Expensify" or the "Company") (NASDAQ: EXFY ) and certain officers.

+The class action, filed in the United States District Court for the District of Oregon, and docketed under 23-cv-01784, is on behalf of a class consisting of all persons and entities other than Defendants that purchased or otherwise acquired Expensify common stock pursuant and/or traceable to the Offering Documents (defined below) issued in connection with the Company's initial public offering conducted on or about November 11, 2021 (the "IPO" or "Offering").

+Plaintiff pursues claims against the Defendants under the Securities Act of 1933 (the "Securities Act").

 [Click here for information about joining the class action]